Boscastle: Boscastle floods

 A flash flood on 16 August 2004 caused extensive damage to the village.
-Residents were trapped in houses as the roads turned into rivers: people were trapped on roofs, in cars, in buildings and on the river's banks. and the village's visitor centre was washed away.
+Residents were trapped in houses, on roofs, in cars, and on the river's banks, and the village's visitor centre was washed away.

 Two Royal Air Force Westland Sea King rescue helicopters from Chivenor, three Royal Navy Sea Kings from Culdrose, one RAF Sea King from St Mawgan and one Coastguard S61 helicopter from Portland searched for and assisted casualties in and around the village.

-The operation was coordinated by the Aeronautical Rescue Coordination Centre (ARCC) based at RAF Kinloss in Scotland in the largest peacetime rescue operation ever launched in the UK.
-A total of 91 people were rescued and there were no fatalities, only one broken thumb.
+The operation was coordinated by the Aeronautical Rescue Coordination Centre based at RAF Kinloss in Scotland in the largest peacetime rescue operation ever launched in the UK.
+A total of 91 people were rescued, with no fatalities.